Sparklines, Bullet Graphs, Minipies, and Whiskers

 Creating Sparklines via Excel Chart Objects

-Sparklines: I created a sparkline using a scatter plot in Excel, which allowed me to add a 3-month moving average trend line and also adjust the length of the sparkline.
-Note also that the first/last and min/max points are highlighted - and the size of the markers are adjustable.
-This approach was certainly not simple - the Excel charts don't easily scale to this size (you have to scale the axes, then delete the axes, and play with the margins).
+Sparklines: The image below shows a sparkline I created using a scatter plot in Excel.
+This let me add a 3-month moving average trend line and also adjust the length of the sparkline.
+The first/last and min/max points are highlighted - and the size of the markers are adjustable.

 Sparkline Stock History Using Scatter Plot